NC22/Volna42BW-Cases/weact/README.md

 WeAct 4.2 Display, No-Battery

-PRINT/ - STL files for printing
+PRINT/ - STL files for printing (screw connection only, optional base_v2.skp contain marks for "clips" holes to connect middle.stl & bottom.stl parts)
 PRINT/alt/ - alternative version of the base and middle section - this is the one I originally printed.
-It doesn’t have additional supporting mounts at the top and bottom, and there are no plastic mounts for inserting into the bottom part, so everything is held together with screws.
+It doesn’t have additional supporting mounts at the top and bottom.

 The prototype board is 5x7cm, thickness ~1.2mm — the gaps in **skelet_holder.stl** are set according to this thickness.
 Exact dimensions of the WeAct display and the board can be found in the project file PCB_WeAct_display_sizes.skp.